aamnah/notes/src/content/ubuntu/create-theme-gnome-terminal-ultimate-guide.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/denysdovhan/gnome-terminal-one/master/one-dark.sh)"
 ```

-### GConf, dconf and GSettings
+### GConf, DConf and GSettings

 Gnome Terminal color palette details originally used to be stored in `~/.gconf/apps/gnome-terminal/profiles/` and `%gconf.xml` had all palette related data.
 But on recent Ubuntu (20.04) you'll find `~/.gconf` to be completely empty even if you have multiple Terminal profiles saved.

-That's because of the transition from `GConf` (for storing user preferences) to the combination of the `GSettings` high-level configuration system and the `dconf` back end.
+That's because of the transition from `GConf` (for storing user preferences) to the combination of the `GSettings` high-level configuration system and the `DConf` back end.
+Updating `gsettings` is preferred over directly writing to `dconf`

+[As of version `3.7.0`](https://gitlab.gnome.org/GNOME/gnome-terminal/-/blob/master/NEWS), `gnome-terminal` uses `GSettings` and `DConf` instead of `GConf`.
+If you want your theme to be backwards comaptible, you gotta add configuration for both.

 Since `dconf` is a database saved in binary format, you can't just read the files as is.
 What you can do is dump it